EgbieAndersonUku1/blogger/README.md

 Tip

-Because I am hosting my site on PythonAnywhere the free version sometimes their server shift or turns off I don't know which one but this throws the database out of alignment which throws a cannot connection error.
+Because I am hosting my site on PythonAnywhere the free version sometimes are turns off.
 If this happens refresh the page and it should loaded again.